storybuilder-org/StoryCAD/SUPPORT.md

-# Support for using StoryBuilder
+# Support for using StoryCAD

-Welcome to StoryBuilder!
+Welcome to StoryCAD!
 We use GitHub for tracking bugs and feature requests.
 If you're familiar with GitHub issues, please become a contributor by adding your issue or desired feature on this repository.